bedax/system/INSTALL.md

 ### browsers

-Install the following addons for firefox, firefox-dev (minus epubreader), and chromium (where relevant):
+Install the following addons for firefox-dev and chromium (where relevant):

 - EPUBReader
 - uBlock Origin